FAQs

 We recommend that you contact your child’s school at least a week prior to in-processing to verify any particular requirements the school may have in producing this letter or form for you.

-Failure to obtain this letter or form will result in your child not being processed into the upcoming class.
+Failure to obtain this letter or form will result in your child not being processed for the class.

 +Can I make my child attend ChalleNGe Youth Academy?